blazeinfosec/webshotter/README.md

 ## Dependencies

 This code depends on Selenium Web Driver and PhantomJS.
-Selenium is avaialble on Kali through apt - apt-get install python-selenium.
+Selenium is avaialble on Kali through apt - apt-get install python-selenium (or python3-selenium).
 Alternatively, it can be found using pypi (https://pypi.python.org/pypi/selenium)
 PhantomJS is available on Kali through apt - apt-get install phantomjs.
 Alternatively, it can be found using the links at http://phantomjs.org/download.html.

 Alternatively, use the following commands: